 Don’t think you have to go far though for wildlife, you don’t have to live in the country or visit nature reserves (although many cities now have them as well) wildlife is all around us, I live in a large town and as you can see from this blog there is plenty there.
 People like David Lindo (The Urban Birder) extol the virtue of urban birding in their work, and there are often segments on TV programs like Spring watch or The One Show about urban wildlife, so never be put off to go out and see what you can find (in fact one species that is very commonly found in urban areas in winter eruption years is the Waxwing, you couldn’t hope for a prettier site than one of these punk birds and they are very often seen by shopping centres or in car parks!).

-One thing that would help here is more kids role models coming out as wildlife lovers, birdwatchers etc. There must be some pop stars or film stars who like these things (I know there are a few who do but most are not seen as cool by the youth of today) and their encouragement would surely help.
+One thing that would help in encouraging wildlife Interest in children is more kids role models coming out as wildlife lovers, birdwatchers etc. There must be some pop stars or film stars who like these things.
+I know there are a few who do but most are not seen as cool by the youth of today.
+And their encouragement would surely help.

 Building on our children’s love of wildlife should be our number one goal, getting out into the wild is healthier for them than sitting at home, will make them happier, and in the long run will help create a better planet, as their love of the environment will encourage them to conserve rather than destroy, and it doesn’t have to cost huge amounts either.